What is Pupil Premium?

 The Pupil Premium (PP)/Pupil Premium Grant was introduced by the Government to provide additional funding to address the gap in educational attainment and long term economic wellbeing between socially disadvantaged children and young people compared to their peers.
 The reasons for this correlation are complex and no actual causal relationship has been proven.
 However, the Government has a stated aim to narrow this gap in attainment and since 2011 has provided additional funding to schools to support them in so doing.

 Socially disadvantaged pupils have been defined as pupils eligible for free school meals (FSM) at some point in the last six years (if no longer receiving FSM are known as Ever 6 children) and children who have been in care for more than six months.
-Currently schools will receive an additional £1320 for each child eligible for FSM or £1900 for those who are looked after by the local authority (Looked After Child - LAC).
-Children whose parents are employed by the armed forces receive an additional £300.
+Currently schools will receive an additional £1320 for each child eligible for FSM or £2300 for those who are looked after by the local authority (Looked After Child - LAC).
+Children whose parents are employed by the armed forces receive an additional £300 of Service Pupil Premium (SPP) this is for pastoral support and differs from Pupil Premium and therefore must be reported separately.

 Schools are free to spend the Pupil Premium as they see fit.
 However, we will be accountable for how we have used the additional funding to support pupils from low-income families.
 From September 2012, we are required to publish online information about how we have used the premium.
 This will ensure that parents and others are aware of the extra support that is available to pupils who receive the PP.